Decadent Dairy Free Roasted Pumpkin Soup Recipe

 - 1.5 Tablespoons Grade B Maple Syrup

-- 1 Tablespoon Bourbon Whiskey (if omitted, increase maple syrup to 2.5 TBSP)
+- 1 Tablespoon Bourbon Whiskey (if omitted, increase the maple syrup to 2.5 TBSP)

 - 1 Pinch of Cayenne Pepper (optionally use more or less to taste)